dennisXZX/web-developer-notes/Redux.md

 // create a store and pass in the root reducer const appStore = createStore(appReducer);

-// subscribe to the store, so a callback is executed anytime a state is changed appStore.subscribe(() => {
+// subscribe to the store, so a callback is executed anytime a piece of state is changed appStore.subscribe(() => {
   console.log('[Subscription]', appStore.getState());
 });